sorrowfulT-Rex/Haskell-Data-Structure/README.md

 See the [Haddocks](MMZKDS/List.hs) for full documentation.

 # [MMZKDS/Queue.hs](MMZKDS/Queue.hs)
-This file provides type classes for both immutable and mutable queue structures.
+This file provides type classes for both immutable and mutable queue and deque structures.
-There are two classes, namely `Queue` and `MQueue`, for immutable and mutable queues, respectively.
+There are two classes for queue, namely `Queue` and `MQueue`, for immutable and mutable queues, respectively.
+The other two classes are for deque, namely `Deque` and `MDeque`.
 The queue adds elements to the rear and removes elements from the front.
 See the [Haddocks](MMZKDS/Queue.hs) for full documentation.